-Due to missing statistics on sustainable consumer behaviour, this topic is presented via case studies and good practices rather than comparing figures.
-It is, thus, difficult to provide an evaluation of the performance of the Alpine region in terms of sustainable behaviour.
-However, given the benefits of sustainable consumer behaviour (e.g. contribution to energy savings, sustainable production patterns), the topic has a great potential to contribute to a Green Economy and should not be neglected in future strategies.
+Due to missing statistics on sustainable consumer behaviour, this topic is presented in the full English version of the Report via case studies and good practices rather than comparing figures.
+It is, thus, difficult to provide an evaluation of the performance of the Alpine area in terms of sustainable behaviour.
+However, given the benefits of sustainable consumer behaviour (e.g.

-A topic of particular relevance for the Alpine region is the production, marketing and consumption of regional products.
+A topic of particular relevance for the Alpine area is the production, marketing and consumption of regional products.
 Regional labels and brands exist in several Alpine regions and have been highly successful.
 Fostering regional production and consumption and supporting regional marketing initiatives and instruments has the potential to make an important contribution to a Green Economy in the Alps.
 Local and regional authorities have an important role to play in encouraging regional production cycles.

-Furthermore, the introduction of regional currencies promotes also regional environmentally friendly products and services and reduces the necessity of Alpine transport.
-It is considered to be a successful practice to keep value within the region by those Alpine regions that have introduced such currencies.
-As keeping added value within the Alps is an important objective for many stakeholders, the introduction of such an Alpine wide currency seems a promising instrument towards a greener economy.
+Furthermore, the introduction of regional currencies also promotes regional, environmentally friendly products and services and reduces the necessity of Alpine transport.
+It is considered to be a successful practice to keep value within the region by those Alpine areas that have introduced such currencies.
+As retaining added value within the Alps is an important objective for many stakeholders, the introduction of such an Alpine-wide currency seems a promising instrument towards a greener economy.